 Mary Prince's Home

 Mary Prince was born into slavery in the late 1780s and went on to become a celebrated abolitionist for her published account of life in bondage, which included her time in Bermuda.
 The History of Mary Prince marked the first time an enslaved black woman published an autobiographical account of her experience.
-Prince was born at Brackish Pond, and this Devonshire home was where she lived.
+Prince was born at Brackish Pond, and this Pembroke home was where she lived.